 The Graduate Council establishes general policies for graduate programs and serves as an advisory board to the dean.
-As part of its duties, the council reviews proposals for new degree programs and concentrations, regularly conducts reviews of established graduate programs, and sets policies and general standards for admissions.
-Sixteen faculty and one student serve on the council, representing a wide variety of degree programs, with at least one member representing each college in the university.
+As part of its duties, the council reviews proposals for new degree programs and concentrations, regularly conducts reviews of established academic programs, and sets policies and general standards for graduate admissions.
+Sixteen faculty members and one student serve on the council, representing a wide variety of degree programs, with at least one member representing each college in the university.
+An Academic Senate representative is also elected to serve.
 Council members are appointed by the president of the university.